-Insurers' net investment income has been weak for a while due to the ultra-low interest rate environment, and will not recover anytime soon.
+Insurers' net investment income has been weak for a while due to the low interest rate environment, and we believe it will not recover in the near to medium term.
 We do not expect that Sava Re's net financial income and return on investments will significantly improve over the projected period either.
 With a conservative approach, we are keeping the rates mostly unchanged in the next couple of years.
 As effects of interest rate changes are somewhat delayed, especially for fixed rate securities with low turnover, we projected that potential interest rate hike will reflect on the investment portfolio with a time lag.
-In an attempt to meet higher returns, Sava Re announced a "search for yield" via investments in real-estate (up to 10% of the portfolio), so we have projected mild shift in the portfolio structure.
+In an attempt to meet higher returns, Sava Re announced a "search for yield" via investments in real-estate (up to 10% of the portfolio), so we have projected a mild shift in the portfolio structure.
 Nevertheless, we are keeping debt and FX securities accounting for almost 90% of total value of financial assets.
-Overall, we believe return on investment portfolio will end at around 2.5% in 2022.
+Overall, we believe return on investment portfolio will end at 2.6% in 2022.